 A stern man in his mid-sixties, Brian was in good shape and dressed in a navy business suit.
 His eyes assessed her from head to toe, but not in the leering way Paige was used to men checking her appearance. ’Paige.
 It’s nice to meet you.
 I have to say you’re not what I expected.′

 ‘I sound older on the phone,’ she joked, breathing out the mix of irritation and discomfort she felt when her appearance was questioned alongside her intelligence.
 She was used to it, but it still frustrated her.

 The player let go of her arm, which she hadn’t realised he was still holding.
-Meeting his eyes again, her breath hitched at the knowing in his gaze.
+Meeting his eyes again, her breath hitched at the intensity of his gaze.
 His mouth picked up on one side and Paige realised she was staring at his lips.
 Not the message she wanted to convey.